kedNalatacId/AP-YAML-Enumerator/README.md

 have a specific limitation in mind.
 Ranges are limited by setting the number of "splits" that you'd like to see.
 See more about splits below.

 others -- This defines the behavior for options that aren't being enumerated.
-The options are either "default" or "random"
+The others can be any of:
+- default
+- random
+- minimum
+- maximum

 ### About splits